 There are a lot of activities to do on a daily basis here, local and expats alike usually visible in the streets running through different areas in Krabi as it’s a peaceful and calm place.
 That’s why it’s a City that I know I could not get tired revisiting over and over again.
 As a solo traveler and a digital nomad, I aim to stay fit.
 Yoga and running are the things I do wherever I will be.
 But In Thailand, I do yoga to every place I visited.

 Green Yoga offers a Baht 250.00 per session, their yoga instructor is also a local, though they mentioned they sometimes have a foreign instructor and is by request, still, I prefer local instructor for me to feel that I belong in Thailand.
 I believe it’s a thing to do for a solo traveler, if not, then other activities like running and swimming are open here too.

 Traveling Solo may not be for everyone, especially for women.
 But these 5 things to do in Krabi are doable and exciting as a solo traveler.
 I have done this over the course of one week, slowly traversing from one spot to another.

 Ao Nang is a place where shoppers explore aside from its long stretch white beach.
-It is a one stop place for all things needed just by walking around the area.
-I bet there are more to shopping and relaxing by the beach to this area.
+It is a one-stop place for all things needed just by walking around the area.
+I bet there are more shopping and relaxing by the beach in this area.
 I walked all throughout the place, haggling with many other local stores because they offer the cheapest.
 And the last thing I did for a day, was to sipped from fresh coconut juice to fruit shakes to the local cocktail that I could not remember the cocktail’s name by the beach and of course swimming.

 Author: Ferna Mae